JustinLingard/rlaqn/README.md

 ```r
 > aq_objectives <- get_laqn_aq_objectives()
 ```
-returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980.
-No data is retured for years where there is no data available.
+returns all the air quality objectives since the inception of the network, even when the start year (```dates```) is set to 1980 (prior to commencement of the network) as data isn't retured for years where no data available.

 ```r
 > head(aq_objectives)